mykebates/XPlatformDotNetDevelopment/XPlatformDotNetDevelopment.md

 ---

 # Future for ASP.NET development
-- More desireable for those reluctant devs
+- More desirable for those reluctant devs
 - Huge advantage for CMSs and other platforms
 - Alternative workflows
 - New tooling otherwise never available in Windows